Stade Français: The Max Guazzini era

 At the same time as the question of prices, Guazzini envisaged the match as the main event in a family outing, and worked on activities before, during and after the matches: cheerleaders, music, jingles when points were scored, bells signalling the end of each half, a remote-controlled car bringing the tee to the kicker, the club's anthem, (I Will Survive by Gloria Gaynor (long before it was adopted by the France national football team)), etc. A professional showman, he enrolled Mathilda May, Madonna and Naomi Campbell as sponsors.
 This strategy was openly aimed at women and families, and it worked, with the number of women and children attending the matches increasing.

 The Dieux du Stade (Gods of the Stadium) calendar, which had famous players posing nude for black-and-white photos, made the news when it first appeared in 2001.
-In a way, it symbolised the club's spirit, blending innovation, a touch of provocativeness and a dash of business.

-Just like every major sport club, Stade Français is also a company.
-The club thus promoted the Stade Français brand through a line of clothing and spin-off products of all sorts.
+The club has promoted the Stade Français brand through a line of clothing and spin-off products.